imnotstudy/Inverse-Inference-of-Lithium-Ion-Battery-Degradation-Parameters/README.md

 # Inverse Inference of Lithium-Ion Battery Degradation Parameters

-This repository provides the implementation and supporting scripts for *Inverse Inference of Lithium-Ion Battery Degradation Parameters*.
+This repository provides the implementation and supporting scripts for *Inverse Inference of Lithium-Ion Battery Degradation Parameters via Physical Modeling and Data-Driven Machine Learning*.
+Our research is addressed by segmenting battery degradation into a few stages.
+This work develops a physically informed inverse inference framework for lithium-ion battery degradation modeling.
+By leveraging the characteristic two-stage degradation behavior, it links observable features in experimental capacity-fade curves to internal degradation parameters through PyBaMM simulations and lightweight machine learning models, enabling efficient and interpretable parameter inference from aging data.

 <p align="center">
   <a href="Figures/Multistage_Segmentation.pdf">
     <img src="Figures/Multistage_Segmentation.png" alt="Multistage segmentation" width="960">
   </a>
 </p>

-Our research is addressed by segmenting battery degradation into a few stages.
-This work develops a physically informed inverse inference framework for lithium-ion battery degradation modeling.
-By leveraging the characteristic two-stage degradation behavior, it links observable features in experimental capacity-fade curves to internal degradation parameters through PyBaMM simulations and lightweight machine learning models, enabling efficient and interpretable parameter inference from aging data.